hayward-work/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.

-  3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  3. **Determine the applicable Object-Oriented principle:** Consider whether *Abstraction*, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.

   4. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.

   This step is crucial for setting up a more flexible system for color management in the smiley display logic, allowing for easy adjustments and extensions in the future.
+Y
   ### Flexible Colors – Step 2

   Having removed the hardcoded color values, we now enhance the base class to support dynamic color assignments more effectively.